Docker-Daze/itu-minitwit/report/report.md

    Automates weekly releases to ensure regular updates.

 6. **SonarQube Workflow**
-   Performs static code analysis using SonarQube to identify potential bugs and vulnerabilities.
+   Performs static code analysis using SonarQube to assess the code quality.

 Each workflow is defined in the `.github/workflows` directory and is triggered based on specific events such as pushes, pull requests, or scheduled intervals.